Tour Details at a glance

-If you are arriving earlier than day 1, extra accommodation in Delhi is available at USD110/115 Single/Double (or equivalent) per night per room.
+If you are arriving earlier than day 1, extra accommodation in Delhi is available from USD150 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as our hotel in Delhi books up well in advance.

-If you are staying on in Delhi after the tour, extra accommodation is available at USD110/115 Single/Double (or equivalent) per night per room.
+If you are staying on in Udaipur after the tour, extra accommodation is available from USD65 Single/Double (or equivalent) per room per night.